Senths02/portfolio/src/content/world-cup-moments.md

 Instead we would use markers to identify key moments.
 We discussed potential logic to prevent the markers overlapping.

 Crucially, we realised that a mobile experience was more achievable than initially thought.
-Particularly with stats showing significant mobile usage around midday.
+Particularly with stats showing significant mobile usage.
 <br>

 #### Information panels